System Addict

 "System Addict" is a song by the British pop group Five Star.
 It was released as the seventh and final single from their debut album, Luxury of Life (1985).
 It became the group's first top-10 hit, reaching number three on the UK Singles Chart in 1986.
 It was certified silver by the British Phonographic Industry (BPI) for sales in excess of 250,000 copies.
 The music video was directed by Sebastian Harris.

-"System Addict" was re-recorded, with Ryan Tedder of OneRepublic producing, and remixed by Sleazesisters.
-This version was released on 18 July 2005 and peaked at number 180 for one week.
-The video to the remixed single was an updated version of the 1985 original version, with more graphics added to make it look like someone was on a computer "updating" the video.
+In 2005, "System Addict" was remixed and released by Sleazesisters.
+The video to the remixed single is an updated version of the 1985 original version, with more graphics added to make it look like someone was on a computer "updating" the video.